kubernetes/publishing-bot/cmd/update-rules/README.md

 #### Optional flags:

 - `-go` flag refers to golang version which should be pinned for given branch, if not given an empty string is set
+- `-remove` flag refers to removing the branch from rules, defaults to false
 - `-o` flag refers to output file where the processed rules should be exported, otherwise rules are printed on stdout